skillrepos/copilot-hands-on/labs.md

 ```
 <br><br>

 6. Hit *Enter*.
 You should see Copilot suggest a much more relevant function — likely named something like `parseURL`.
-Hit *Tab* to accept each line and *Enter* to continue until the function is complete.
+Hit *Tab* to accept each line and  continue until the function is complete.
 Notice how the more descriptive prompt led to more useful code.

 ![Copilot generated function](./images/cpho08.png?raw=true "Copilot generated function")

 <br><br>

 7. Next, let's see how Copilot presents multiple alternatives.
-Enter the line of code below.
+Move to a new line of the file and enter the line of code below.
 After the last character is typed, you should see a grayed-out suggestion.
 Hover over that suggestion.
 A small toolbar will appear with **"<"** and **">"** arrows to cycle through alternatives.
 Select the one you prefer with *Tab*.

 ```
 const formatData = (input) => {